azurylite/chatter/README.md

 # Chatter
-Typst Dialogue template!
-Quickly create snazzy conversations between one or more characters. `Chatter` Aims to be ergonomic so that you can focus on writing.
-With variables for characters you can absolutely fly through conversations.
+Typst Dialogue template designed for print. `Chatter` Aims to be an ergonomic abstraction to the `typst` terms list function so that you can focus on writing.
+For the best experience use variables for your characters:

 ### Use
-This will all be created for you with with typst init.
+This will all be created for you with with `typst init`.
 ```typ
 #import "lib.typ" : *;